-As the world’s population becomes older and more passionate about their health, they’re in higher need for high-quality medical apparatus and medicine.
+As the world’s population becomes older and more passionate about their health, they’re in higher need of high-quality medical apparatus and medicine.

 This is especially the case for China.
 According to KPMG, demand for Australian healthcare products stems from Chinese parents wanting products for their babies (recall the recent baby formula debacle), young Chinese adults who want vitamins to stay healthy and the elderly population who will go great lengths to come to Australia for its high-quality healthcare.

 Australia’s major importing countries